1. Home

 Know what you’re looking at

 Once you know what you’re looking for you can start to consider different offers from banks and lenders.
-You could use comparison sites or a mortgage broker.
+You could use comparison sites or a mortgage broker to help you find the best deal.

 Know if you can afford it